Atahualpa: Pre-conquest

 Throughout the Inca Empire's history, each Sapa Inca worked to expand the territory of the empire.
-When Pachacuti, the 9th Sapa Inca ruled, he expanded the Empire to northern Peru.
+When Pachacuti, the 9th Sapa Inca ruled, he expanded the empire to northern Peru.
 At this point, Pachacuti sent his son Tupac Inca Yupanqui to invade and conquer the territory of present-day Ecuador.
 News of the expansion of the Inca reached the different tribes and nations of Ecuador.
 As a defense against the Inca, the Andean chiefdoms formed alliances with each other.

 Around 1460, Tupac Inca Yupanqui, with an army of 200,000 warriors that were sent by his father, easily gained control of the Palta nation in southern Ecuador and northern Peru in a matter of months.
 However, the Inca army met fierce resistance from the defending Cañari, which left the Incas so impressed that after they were defeated, the Cañari were recruited into the Inca army.
 In northern Ecuador, the Inca army met fiercer resistance from an alliance between the Quitu and the Cañari.
 After defeating them in the battle of Atuntaqui, Tupac Yupanqui sent settlers to what is now the city of Quito and left as governor Chalco Mayta, belonging to the Inca nobility.

 Around 1520, the tribes of Quitu, Caras and Puruhá rebelled against the Inca Huayna Cápac.
 He personally led his army and defeated the rebels in the battle of Laguna de Yahuarcocha where there was such a massacre that the lake turned to blood.
 According to Juan de Velasco, the alliance of the northern tribes collapsed and finally ended when Huayna Cápac married Paccha Duchicela, queen of the Shyris, making them recognize him as monarch, this marriage was the basis of the alliance that guaranteed the Inca power in the area.

-After Huayna Capac died in 1527, Atahualpa was appointed governor of Quito by his brother Huáscar.
+After Huayna Capac died in 1527, Atawallpa was appointed governor of Quito by his brother Huáscar.